VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="scavenger-hunt"></a>Scavenger Hunt

 This year, we have a scavenger hunt!
-The winners will win special prizes.
+The winners will win exclusive prizes.
 Here's a hint to get you started.

 _I have no beginning, I have no end,<br>
 Below a spiral of ascension, to me you descend.<br>